cwfletcher/oisa/README.md

    * dis_valids_* (are any instructions being dispatched to the issue units?)
    * dis_uops_*_pc (what are the PCs of the dispatched instructions?)

+### How do I get a commit log out of BOOM?
+Out of spike? ###

+Go to `boom/src/main/scala/common/consts.scala` and change `COMMIT_LOG_PRINTF`
+to `true`.
+That will output a log of committed instructions.

+You can rebuild the `spike` ISA simulator to also print out a commit log to compare against.

+    cd rocket-chip/riscv-tools/riscv-isa-sim;
+    mkdir build
+    cd build
+    ../configure --prefix=$RISCV --with-fesvr=$RISCV --with-isa=rv64imafd --enable-commitlog

+Your new spike will ALWAYS print out a commit log to `stderr`.
+I recommend you change the `prefix` to a different directory (and also build a new riscv-fesvr to be placed in this same directory), rename your spike to something else (e.g., `lspike`), and add this `prefix/bin` to your path.
+In this manner, you won't overwrite your regular `spike` binary.

+### Why are the commit logs of BOOM and spike so different? ###

+Frustrating, right?

+By default, the BOOM simulators built within the `verisim` and `vsim` directories are tethered to the riscv-fesvr (to handle binary loading and proxying syscalls).
+The actual binary loading is performed using the Debug Transport Module (DTM) which implements the RISC-V External Debug Specification.
+The `riscv-fesvr` magically sends signals to the DTM to interrupt BOOM and have it execute out of the Debug Program Buffer.
+In this manner, BOOM slowly loads the binary into its target memory.

+To proxy syscalls, the DTM occasionally interrupts the BOOM core to have it read a special `tohost` memory location.
+If the `tohost` value is non-zero, the BOOM core has a message for the riscv-fesvr to handle.

+Spike is also tethered to the riscv-fesvr, but it can instantly load the test binary directly (and magically) into its target memory.
+There is no invocation of the Debug specification to do this.

+Eventually, BOOM and spike will converge after they have each loaded the test binary into their memories.
+They will again diverge on ocassion to send proxy syscalls to the host, spinning for indeterminate amounts of time while waiting for a `fromhost` message (by repeatedly reading an agreed-upon `fromhost` address in memory).

+There are other ways to load binaries and control the design-under-test.
+The (https://github.com/ucb-bar/testchipip) repository provides a Tethered Serial Interface (TSI) which can directly and coherently write into the target memory to load programs and query for `tohost` communications.
+This requires a different `bootrom` as well as different top-level I/O connections to wire-up this TSI.
+This is less invasive than repeatedly polling through the DTM, but also more special-purpose built.

+Or, one could build a self-hosting BOOM system.
+But you need to provide the appropriate drivers, IP blocks, and `bootrom` to communicate with the system in some manner.
+An example self-hosted rocket-chip system that follows the `project-template` layout is the (https://github.com/sifive/freedom) platform.

+Processors are hard.

 # Additional Information from the Project-Template README